nebius/pysdk/README.md

 #### Test the SDK

-To test the SDK, you have a convenient method [`SDK.whoami`](https://nebius.github.io/pysdk/nebius.sdk.SDK.html#whoami), that will return basic info about the profile, you've authenticated with.
+Now as you've initialized the SDK, you may want to test whether your credentials are ok, everything works and you have a good connection.

-SDK is created around asyncio, so the best is to call it from async context:
+To test the SDK, we provide a convenient method [`SDK.whoami`](https://nebius.github.io/pysdk/nebius.sdk.SDK.html#whoami), that will return the basic information about the profile, you've authenticated with:

 ```python
 import asyncio